Booker Prize 2022: Sri Lankan author Shehan Karunatilaka wins with supernatural satire

 The prestigious £50,000 prize, for a single work of fiction published in the UK in English, also gives the other five writers on the shortlist £2,500 each.

+The writer said he decided in 2009 to write "a ghost story where the dead could offer their perspective" after the end of the Sri Lankan civil war, "when there was a raging debate over how many civilians died and whose fault it was".

-Head judge Neil MacGregor praised the "scope and the skill, the daring, the audacity and hilarity" of the novel", calling it an "afterlife noir" which "takes the reader on a rollercoaster journey through life and death".
+Head judge Neil MacGregor praised the "scope and the skill, the daring, the audacity and hilarity" of the novel, calling it an "afterlife noir" which "takes the reader on a rollercoaster journey through life and death".

-"We think it's a book that will last," he said, adding the judges' decision had been unanimous, and that all of the shortlisted books were "all really about one question, and that is what's the point of an individual life?"
+He said the judges' decision had been unanimous, adding all of the shortlisted books were "all really about one question, and that is what's the point of an individual life?"

 Karunatilaka said as he accepted his prize:" My hope is that in the not too distant future...
 Sri Lanka has understood that these ideas of corruption... and cronyism have not worked and will never work.

-"I hope Sri Lanka learns from its stories, and that if it's in print in 10 years' time, Seven Moons will be in the fantasy section of the bookshop next to the dragons and unicorns, and will not be mistaken for realism or political satire."
+"I hope it's in print in 10 years... if it is, I hope it's written in (a) Sri Lanka that learns from its stories, and that Seven Moons will be in the fantasy section of the bookshop, next to the dragons, the unicorns (and) will not be mistaken for realism or political satire."

-He is the second second Sri Lankan-born author to win the Booker Prize following Michael Ondaatje in 1992, for The English Patient.
+He later added that he had "self-censored" a couple of short stories after author Salman Rushdie was stabbed in August, having faced years of death threats for his novel The Satanic Verses, which some Muslims see as blasphemous.

+"I was in the process of publishing a collection of short stories, which I don't think was offensive to any religion," Karunatilaka said.

 Dua Lipa made a speech talking about her "passion" for reading, calling it "one of the most profound joys in the world".

-The singer-songwriter, who was the UK's most-played artist of 2020, said she had read all six shortlisted books, and "absolutely loved it".
-She also recommends book she loves on social media.
+The singer-songwriter, who was the UK's most-played artist of 2020 and recommends books she enjoys on social media, said she had read all six shortlisted books, and "absolutely loved it".

-She led a rendition of "Happy Birthday" for Alan Garner, one of the shortlisted authors, who turned 88 on the day of the ceremony.

-Karunatilaka decided to write "a ghost story where the dead could offer their perspective" in 2009 after the end of the Sri Lankan civil war, "when there was a raging debate over how many civilians died and whose fault it was".

-Dua Lipa spoke about the importance of books in her life, telling the BBC's Rebecca Jones that reading "helps me navigate through life and understand emotions and feelings, it's my solace".
+She spoke about the importance of books in her life, telling the BBC's Rebecca Jones that reading "helps me navigate through life and understand emotions and feelings, it's my solace".

-She also spoke about how as a child, reading Roald Dahl's The Twits - about a married couple who despise each other - she had realised: "OK, that's a little pearl of wisdom of how you should be, in order to not end up like that."

-Enjoying books during her early childhood in Kosovo, had also helped "connect me with my Albanian roots", she added.
+The BBC asked Gaby Wood, director of the Booker Prize Foundation, if Dua Lipa's appearance was trying to appeal to younger audiences, and she said: "Our sense is that the Booker Prize is a living thing.
+You need to try to make sure people think it's for them."

 Analysis on the 'dazzling' winning novel